-- The Ichimoku cloud trading system is a popular technical analysis indicator and strategy.
-It consists of the Kumo cloud, Tenkan-sen line or Conversion line, Kijun-sen line or Base Line, Senkou Span A or Leading Span A, Senkou Span B or Leading Span B, and Chikou Span or Lagging Span.
+The Ichimoku cloud trading system is a popular technical analysis indicator and strategy; It consists of 5 plots: the Kumo cloud, Tenkan-sen line, Kijun-sen line, Senkou Span A, Senkou Span B, and the Chikou Span.

-If you are looking to learn the Ichimoku cloud trading system then our Ichimoku trading strategies for beginners video will help you to get started.
+If interested in learning the Ichimoku cloud trading system, then our Ichimoku trading strategies for beginners video will be a great start.
 This is a popular Japanese indicator that’s incredibly powerful when stock trading.
-Watch our webinar above to get an in depth overview on how this trading indicator works.
+In addition, many traders and investors use it for day trade, swing trade, and investment.
+Watch our webinar above for an in-depth overview of how this trading indicator works.

-The Ichimoku system quickly and easily shows support and resistance, displays a stocks momentum, identifies the direction of the trend and offers trading signals.
-We are huge fans of the this system and love to refer to it again and again.
+The Ichimoku system quickly and easily shows support and resistance, displays a stock’s momentum, identifies the trend’s direction, and offers trading signals.
+We are huge fans of this system and refer to it repeatedly.

 The Ichimoku Cloud trading system consists of five chart plot lines total:

 - The tenkan-sen line or Conversion line – calculates the 9-period high and the 9-period low, then divided by 2.

 - Kijun-sen line or Base Line – calculated by taking the 26-period high and low and dividing the numbers by 2.

 - Senkou Span A or Leading Span A – this cloud line is created by taking the Conversion Line and adding the Base Line, then dividing by 2.
 It’s called the leading span because it looks ahead 26 days to provide a floating cloud ahead of the stock’s current price.

 - Senkou Span B or Leading Span B – calculated by taking the 52 periods high, adding the 52 periods low, and dividing by two again.
 This line forms the lower part of the cloud and moves slower, also 26 periods ahead.